 My research investigates the intersection of two broad domains of social psychology: 1) group processes and intergroup relations, and 2) attitudes and persuasion.
-Within these domains I investigate how social groups influence people's self-conception, attitudes, physiology, and biology as they relate to health behaviors.
-The goal of my research is to integrate basic cognitive processes into social interactive processes, societal processes, individual process, and internal processes that explain group and individual health behavior.
+Within these domains, I investigate how social groups influence people's self-conception, attitudes, physiology, and biology as they relate to health behaviors.
+The goal of my research is to integrate basic cognitive processes into social interactive processes, societal processes, individual processes, and internal processes that explain group and individual health behavior.

 Within the group process and intergroup relations domain, I am interested in how group-level

 constructs are organized in, and influence the development of, people's self-concept.

 For example, for one part of my research program, I investigate the motivational underpinnings